shridharssg/ITC/part2.md

 Ques.	where you are more comfortable with backend or frontend?

 Ques.
+Apart from GitHub , did you use any other code versioning tool

+Ques.
 What is your approach when initiating a new project from scratch?

+Ques.
+How do you ensure that your team stays up to date with evolving technologies and industry trends?

+Ques : 	What is a Progressive Web Application (PWA), and how can it function in an offline environment?

 ---

 **Ques:	where you are more comfortable with backend or frontend?**

 I am more comfortable with backend development, especially using Node.js.
-I enjoy designing and implementing REST APIs, managing business logic, and integrating with databases and external services.
-My focus is on writing clean, scalable, and secure backend code, implementing best practices like proper error handling, testing (unit, integration, functional), and optimizing performance.
+I enjoy designing and implementing REST APIs, managing business logic, and integrating with databases and cloud platforms.
+My focus is on writing clean, scalable, and secure backend code, implementing best practices like proper error handling, testing (unit, integration, functional).

+I find problem-solving and optimizing performance on the server side more challenging and rewarding than working on UI design

+Additionally, backend skills align well with my interest in AWS services,

 I also have experience deploying backend services using CI/CD pipelines and monitoring them in production.
 While I can work with frontend when needed, my strength and passion lie in building robust backend systems.

+---

+**Ques : Apart from GitHub , did you use any other code versioning tool**

+Yes, apart from GitHub, I have experience with Bitbucket and GitLab for version control.
+Both are Git-based platforms, but they offer additional features like integrated CI/CD pipelines and better project management tools.
+For example, I’ve used Bitbucket in projects where we leveraged its integration with Jira for issue tracking, and GitLab for its built-in CI/CD capabilities to automate deployments.
+I’m comfortable adapting to any Git-based system since the underlying concepts remain the same.”

 ---